wgoops/fizzbuzz-all-languages-ever/A#/A#_Journal.md

 I have uninstalled it.

-After rummaging around the A# sourceforge page, I've found a visual studio 2005 install. lets try that bad boy on for size.
+After rummaging around the A# sourceforge page, I've found a visual studio 2005 install.
+Lets try that bad boy on for size.

 Well it installs the integration. cool. but it unsurprisingly does not install visual studio 2005.
 As it turns out, other folks have already installed 2005.
 It doesn't work on Windows 10.